ethersphere/swarm-docs/blog/poc3.md

-The Swarm Team is pleased to announce the immediate release of Swarm 0.3, the third proof-of-concept releas (POC3) of the Ethereum Swarm client.
+The Swarm Team is pleased to announce the immediate release of Swarm 0.3, the third proof-of-concept release (POC3) of the Ethereum Swarm client.

 Swarm 0.3 has been deployed to the public Testnet, and the Ethereum foundation is running a 50-node strong cluster of Swarm nodes, together with a public web gateway on https://swarm-gateways.net.

 The POC3 code is now merged into the official [go-ethereum repository's master branch](https://github.com/ethereum/go-ethereum).